Mastermind0100/Optical-Character-Recognizer/README.md

 ## Want to train on your own Dataset?

 Go ahead!
 Fire up 'model.py' and use your own dataset.
 Hopefully the code is self explanatory.
+P.S.
+The Dataset I used was the [NIST](https://s3.amazonaws.com/nist-srd/SD19/by_class.zip) Dataset.
+Download the 2nd Edition and have fun manually arranging data :)

 ## Output
 The Original photo looks like this: